 Methanol is not generally considered to be a dangerous material.
 It can be harmful, even cause death, but this is almost unheard of in a laboratory.
 If ingested, methanol is converted into formaldehyde and may lead to blindness or death.
 Medical treatment is essential and must be given immediately, without delay.

 It is inflammable and burns with a pale flame.
 Sometimes this flame is difficult to see and burns may result accidentally.
 Exercise caution if methanol is used as a fuel and ignited.
 Fire fighting materials should always be readily available for use when needed, although large fires should be left for professional fire fighters.

-Ethanol spills may be cleaned up by soaking into a cloth or paper towels, then washing out the cloth and wiping down the area with a wet cloth.
+Methanol spills may be cleaned up by soaking into cloth or paper towels, then washing out the cloth and wiping down the area with a wet cloth.
 Other than sufficiently large quantities of water being used, no further treatment is necessary.